-- OKCS Newsletter - A monthly newsletter is sent to every family in the school.
-One student from each family is designated to deliver the newsletter.
-It is imperative that it be taken home conscientiously and given to a parent that day.
+- OKCS Newsletter: A monthly newsletter is emailed to every family in the school.
 Announcements to be published in the newsletter must be given to the secretary no later than 10:30 am on the first Monday of the month.
 The newsletter is published the first Thursday of each month.

 SECTION 2: ACADEMIC INFORMATION

 AWARDS - An awards presentation will be held on the last day of school.
 The following awards will be given:

 Academic Awards - for average of 90% in Grades 1-6, 85% in junior high, or 80% in senior high.